 The majority of injured animals will be panicked and/or disoriented.

-"The stress of an emergency involving a pet or owner can cause an otherwise friendly animal to act aggressively."
+"The stress of an emergency can cause an otherwise friendly animal to act aggressively."

-The stress of an emergency involving a pet or owner can cause an otherwise friendly animal to act aggressively.
-Although most panicky dogs will respond to a calm, soothing voice and gentle stroking of the head and shoulders, use caution when approaching or touching any injured animal.
+The stress of an emergency can cause an otherwise friendly animal to act aggressively.
+Although most panicky dogs will respond to a calm, soothing voice, use caution when approaching or touching any injured animal.
 It is important to ensure the safety of all rescue personnel that are attempting to assist with an injured animal.
 Some of the types of restraint that can ensure the safety of both dog and humans include:

-- Muzzling: You can create a muzzle out of a leash, belt, sock, rope or strap.
-Loop the cord around the muzzle and tighten it to prevent the animal from biting.
-Dogs and cats have only one muscle to open their jaw so once the jaw is closed, it is relatively easy to hold it safely shut.
+- Muzzling.
+You can create a muzzle out of a leash, belt, sock, rope, or strap.
+Loop the cord around the dog's muzzle and tighten it to prevent the animal from biting.
+Dogs have only one muscle to open their jaw so once the jaw is closed, it is relatively easy to hold it safely shut.
 Animals can breathe through their nostrils unless the nose is injured or obstructed.

-- Wrapping: You can wrap the body of a fractious pet in a bag or towel.
-Be sure to keep the head exposed and not constrict the trachea.
+- Wrapping.
+You can wrap the body of an unmanageable pet in a blanket or towel.
+Be sure to keep the head exposed and do not constrict the trachea.

 - Immobilizing: If you are suspicious of spinal injury, lay the animal on a board and secure it on the board with straps or cords.
 Pay special attention to immobilizing the head and neck.